When you hear the phrase "human trafficking," what immediately comes to your mind?

 But how can law enforcement take a proactive approach to this seemingly nebulous, ever-expanding problem?

-Join us August 15, as International Trafficking Expert Colleen Owens and Kaitlin Seale of DHS' Blue Campaign as they discuss:
+Be sure to check out this recorded webinar, as International Trafficking Expert Colleen Owens and Kaitlin Seale of DHS' Blue Campaign as they discuss:

 - labor trafficking in the United States